-This is an excellent time to shop for the best cheap espresso machine deals.
-You’ll find good deals on some of the best home espresso machines available today, and we don’t mean a deal on an $11,000 Porsche-inspired espresso maker.
+This is an excellent time of year to save on the best cheap espresso machine deals.
+Retail inventories are packed and right now you can good deals on some of the best home espresso machines available today, and we don’t mean a deal on an $11,000 Porsche-inspired espresso maker.
 We scoured major retailers and manufacturers to find the best cheap espresso machine deals and will update this post regularly.

 Espresso has an allure, almost a mystique for many people.
 If you have shopped in Williams Sonoma or other upscale kitchen and cooking supply store or appliance department, you can get the impression that producing an acceptable espresso shot combines both art and science.
 You may have felt that acceptable espresso requires rocket-scientist-level mastery of a machine with a five-figure price tag and more dials, settings, and spigots than a hospital life-support system.
 I confess I had that same general feeling of awe until one day on a hike.
 A fellow hiker pulled a small aluminum expresso maker and a simple Sterno stove from his pack during a lunch break.
 Within a few minutes he was sipping a fresh espresso double shot and wondering why the rest of us were looking at him with our jaws hanging.